Shubham-Bhoite/shubham-bhoite/README.md

  ## <picture><img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 50px></picture>
 **🎓About Me**:

-- 🌱 I’m currently learning DSA with Java and J2EE
+- 🌱 I’m currently learning DSA with Java.
 - 4⭐on HackerRank in Java
 - 3⭐on HackerRank in python